TheKrystalShip/KGSM/README.md

 KGSM will expect env vars to be available when running the script, otherwise it will manually load `/etc/environment` as a fallback.

-- `KGSM_ROOT` environmental variable needs to be set, pointing to the directory where `kgsm.sh` is located.
+- For running any of the script under the `./scripts/*` directory, `KGSM_ROOT` environmental variable needs to be set pointing to the directory where `kgsm.sh` is located.

+- Running `kgsm.sh` by itself doesn't _require_ `KGSM_ROOT` to be set, but it is recommended.

   - Example: `KGSM_ROOT=/opt/kgsm`